 Next, we’ll pull the grilled steak from the fire and let it rest.
 Now, we can get to slicing!
 Remember, slicing tri-tip is a bit tricky because of the change in grain direction.
 You will start by making a slice at about the tip of the triangle (where the muscle fibers change direction).
 Then, turn each piece of steak and make your slices against the grain.
 From here, I plated the sliced steak and used a spoon to drizzle the Peanut Butter Sauce across the individual slices of grilled steak.
 Time to serve it up!
 Best enjoyed with friends and family.
 Cheers!

-Grilled Steak with Peanut Butter Sauce for a sweet and savory dinner dish!
+Grilled Steak with Peanut Butter Sauce

 - 1 Tri-Tip Steak fat cap on